 |Winners||Number of Titles|

-It wasn’t that long ago that this was a derby that was heavily one-sided as evidenced by the fact that Sir Alex Ferguson dismissed their city rivals as ‘noisy neighbours’.
-But the noisy neighbours have seemingly taken over now and there has been a clear power shift in Manchester.
+It wasn’t that long ago that this was a derby that was heavily one-sided as evidenced by the fact that Sir Alex Ferguson dismissed their city rivals as ‘noisy neighbors’.
+But the noisy neighbors have seemingly taken over now and there has been a clear power shift in Manchester.
 But as we know, you can never count Manchester United out and with the two teams looking the strongest they have in years, this rivalry could very well be the mine that we tap a lot of entertainment out of in the years to come.

 Dubbed the ‘friendly derby’, the Merseysiders, however, have tried their very best to ensure it is anything but on the pitch.
 Don’t believe me, just look at how many red cards have been produced in this fixture over the years.
 Both teams are rich in history and this is one rivalry that divides the people of Merseyside for life.

 It’s all about the history and the legacy of two great clubs who have taken turns to dominate the country and occasionally, the European continent itself.
 It’s about as heated as rivalries get and the Mancunians and Merseysiders have no qualms about putting their nose to the grindstone when it comes to eking out a result for their team on the day.